 Seraph Group is a structured angel fund that seeks strong entrepreneurs looking for seed stage funding, and accredited investors looking to invest in an innovative alternative to traditional angel investing.
 They have a nine-year track record of strong returns, and an outstanding network of over 200 notable, seasoned investors from across the country.

 Reserve 30 minutes with Bill here.
 Bill’s Office Hours tomorrow are full.

 Investors Collaborative (iC) provides venture capital to select early stage companies in a wide range of industry sectors including software, IT, biotechnology, clean technology, healthcare, energy, communications, hardware, and professional services.
 They seek to help individuals developing innovative technologies build world class companies.

-Reserve 30 minutes with Gail here.
-(2/25 update: FULL)
+Reserve 15 minutes with iC here.

 3:00 – 6:00 P.M. | Joe Caruso